DeloitteDigitalUK/frontend-playbook/development/Testing.md

 - Correctly acts on user commands

 ## Test Doubles
 Test doubles are objects that replace real dependencies to enable automated testing.
-Test doubles are the automated testing equivalent of movie stunt people—they take the place of the original since having the real one is expensive or impractical.
+Doubles can act as *stubs* and *mocks* at the same time, ensuring that external methods and APIs are called, determining how many times they have been called, capturing called parameters, and returning canned responses.
+A test double that records and captures information about how methods were called is called a *spy*.

 Test doubles have different names and a distinct purpose for each of them: